IBM/z_ansible_collections_samples/cics/cmci/deploy_program/README.md

 # Using the CICS and z/OS collections to deploy a program to a CICS region

 This sample playbook demonstrates how to use the `zos_copy` module from the `ibm_zos_core` collection in conjunction with the `cmci_action` module from the `ibm_zos_cics` collection.

-This sample shows how to use these modules to deploy a load module from a build output dataset, to a CICS load library, and `NEWCOPY` the `PROGRAM` in CICS.
+This sample shows how to use these modules to deploy a load module from a build output dataset to a CICS load library, and `NEWCOPY` the `PROGRAM` in CICS.

 This sample additionally shows how to automate installation of pre-requisites for the `cmci_*` modules.

-## Ansible Collection Requirement
+## Requirements
+   - Python 2.7+
+   - Ansible 2.9+

-IBM z/OS Core 1.2.0 or later
+   - IBM z/OS CICS Ansible collection 1.0.0+
-IBM z/OS CICS 1.0.0 or later
+   - IBM z/OS Core Ansible collection 1.2.0+

 ## Getting Started
 If you are unfamiliar with playbooks, you can review our